 The power amp comes next.
 Based on the Fender™ and Marshall™ output stages.
 The FireCat amps have minimal negative feedback like a Marshall and input levels like a Fender.
 Enhanced with features that make the output stage more reliable and sound tighter.
 Each output tube has an individual bias control that, in most amps, is user settable so you can use any brand of tubes and in the FireCat amps you don't need matched tubes because you can set the bias to match the tube.

 The power supply is a Marshall style silicon type for extra voltage and headroom power, coupled with a rectifier tube emulator circuit to give you the 'sag' and feel you expect from a tube amp.
 You get the best of both worlds.
 Beyond that the power supply uses isolated connections to each gain stage in the amp.
 Yes, this cost more and is not done by classic amps.
 It gives each stage protection from being negatively effected by the other stages in the amp.
-This gives FireCat amps the clearness and sustain that can't be beat.
+This gives FireCat amps the clarity and sustain that can't be beat.

 Grounding